 If a pre-schooler has a keen desire and wants to start music, a group preschool music class will give them a good foundation in music basics which will be helpful in later private lessons.
 At this age, private lessons generally do not work as the child has not yet experienced the formal learning environment of kindergarten or school and learns more effectively through the game oriented preschool environment.
 At JPA we will soon offer this kind of pre school music program, so get on our e-mail list so you can get the latest information.

 At our school 4.5 to 5 years old is the youngest age that we start children in private piano lessons.
 At this age they have begun to develop longer attention spans and can retain material with ease.

 8 years old is the earliest we recommend for guitar lessons.
 Guitar playing requires a fair amount of pressure on the fingertips from pressing on the strings.
 Children under 8 generally have small hands and may find playing uncomfortable.
 Bass and Classical guitar students generally are 10 years old and older.

-10 years old is recommended as the youngest age for private vocal lessons.
+9-10 years old is recommended as the youngest age for private vocal lessons.
 Due to the physical nature of voice lessons (proper breathing techniques, development of the vocal chords and lung capacity), the younger body is generally not yet ready for the rigors of vocal technique.
-For children younger than 10, we have group voice lessons (ages 6-9) and soon, a preschool singing program (ages 3-5) that teaches them how to use their voices properly, in a fun, relaxed environment.
+For children younger than 9, we have group voice lessons (ages 6-9) and a preschool song and dance musicality program for (ages 3-5).

 Clarinet and Saxophone